-NOTE: Smart alarms function as alarm guardrails which simultaneously set the low and high alarms to ± 3% oxgyen of the current reading.
+NOTE: Smart alarms function as alarm guardrails which simultaneously set the low and high alarms to \pm 3% oxgyen or \pm 2 cmH2O of the current oxygen or pressure reading.
 This range can be broadened by pressing the up button or narrowed by pressing the down button.

-- 1. Press the unlock (1) key to unlock the keypad.
-Note the LOW, Smart Alarm, CAL and HIGH icons will begin to flash indicating the SET OPERATING MODE. - 2.
-Press the Smart Alarm 🚯 key on the keypad.
+- 1. Press the unlock (a) key to unlock the keypad.
+Note the LOW, Smart Alarm, CAL and HIGH icons will begin to flash indicating the SET OPERATING Mos.
+Select oxygen or pressure by pressing the power/mode key and the set of the set o - Select oxygen or pressure by pressing the power/mode key Press the Smart Alarm key on the keypad.
 Note the LOW digits, Alarm Mode and HIGH digits begin a slow flash indicating SMART ALARM MODE.
-The high alarm will now be set to be equal to the current reading +3% (rounded to the nearest interger).
-The low alarm will now be set to be equal to the current reading -3% (rounded to the nearest integer but never lower than 18%). - Pressing the Up key will add one to the high alarm setting and subtract one from the low alarm setting.
+The high alarm will now be set to be equal to the current reading +3% or + 2 cmH20 (rounded to the nearest integer).
+The low alarm will now be set to be equal to the current reading -3% or 2 cmH20 (rounded to the nearest integer but never lower than 18%). - (rounded to the perfect integer but never lower than 18%).
+Pressing the Up key will add one to the high alarm setting and subtract one from the low alarm setting.
 Pressing the Down key will subtract one from the high alarm setting and add one to the low alarm setting.
 In other words, the Up Arrow widens the alarm band and the down arrow tightens the alarm band.
-This feature will not set the alarm levels above 100% or below 18% for oxygen. - 4.
-Once the desired alarm settings are attained, press the Unlock (a) key to save the settings and return to normal operation mode.
+This feature will not set the alarm levels above 100% or below 18% for oxygen or above 60 cmH2O or below 1 cmH2O for pressure. - 4.
+Once the desired alarm settings are attained, press the Unlock key to save the settings and return to normal operation mode.
 If 30 seconds elapse without a key press by the user, the device will automatically save the new alarm settings and return to normal operation mode.